omnius45467/Bitwise-Skill/README.md

 ## Deploying to Amazon Lambda

-To deploy your skill you will need to use the `gulp` command to zip up the file and drop into Lambda.
+To deploy your skill you will need to use the `grunt deploy` command to zip up the file and drop into Lambda.

 ## The Sample Project